moise-mulungu/mixed-react-projects/project-info/teamdm/tech/css/css-vocabulary.md

 <!--
-Good job.
-I can't validate CSS terminology for you like I can JS, so I can only advise you to
+DM: FYI, I can't validate CSS terminology for you like I can JS, so I can only advise you to
 * use authoritative web sites
 * revisit each vocab item later, when you know more
 * compare the vocab of 2 authoritative sites (sometimes helps for clarity, completeness)